QAForce/UIAutomation/README.md

 3. High flexibility for furture extend.
 (It's all XML file-based)
 4. Low loading on maintainence.

-The feature of this tool:
+The features of this tool:
 =========================
 1. All XML-Based file management<br />
 2. Support MS SQL DB operation, Javascript, and Restful API<br />